re2one/communitiles/README.md

 ## Setup

-U are advised to take the following steps after downloading the git to setup the applications (Frontend, Backend, Database).
+You are advised to take the following steps after downloading the git to setup the applications (Frontend, Backend, Database).

 ### Without [Docker][docker]